infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 Notice again that the ordered dictionary preserves the order.

 !!! tip
-    Polynomial expressions can be represented by introducing dumby variables and nested quadratic/affine expressions.
-For instance, ``z^3 + 2`` can be expressed by introducing a dumby variable ``x = z^2``:
+    Polynomial expressions can be represented by introducing dummy variables and nested quadratic/affine expressions.
+For instance, ``z^3 + 2`` can be expressed by introducing a dummy variable ``x = z^2``:
     ```jldoctest affine
     julia> @variable(model, x)
     x